 Coroner’s office, removed Paige’s body from her home: Tim Gee.

 2nd Witness: D DeWitt.
 Called by Paige on the 7th to take care of her dogs.
 According to this police report, this witness went to Paige’s house, retrieved the dogs and took the torn up note with with instructions for the dogs(?)
 Went to his house, pieced the note together.
 Note said “don’t come up call police.”
 Witness then returned to Paige’s house.

 From there, nothing is said about witness DeWitt.

 We can see what is not described in the report by Reddish: the suicide note and mural created by Paige Young about hatred towards Hugh Hefner.
 (This was what Melanie described to the Daily Mail Dec.
 2014.)

-Category: 1970s, LA Locations, PMOM, Popular Culture Tagged: .38 caliber gun, 1970sLA, 1974, A&E, Documentary Series, Gun death, Investigation, LAPD, LAPD1970s, Los Angeles History, Paige Young, Police ID, Police report, Secrets of Playboy, suicide, Suicide by gun, SWAT, Westwood, Witnesses
+Category: 1970s, LA Locations, PMOM, Popular Culture Tagged: #Playboycoverup, .38 caliber gun, 1970sLA, 1974, A&E, depression, Documentary Series, Gun death, Hugh Hefner, Investigation, Joni Mattis, LAPD, LAPD1970s, Los Angeles History, Paige Young, Police ID, Police report, Secrets of Playboy, suicide, Suicide by gun, SWAT, Westwood, Witnesses

 Posted on June 15, 2021